 As highlighted by top CX Leaders, and echoed in Gartner's 2024 Cool Vendor Report, contact centers are shifting away from reactive compliance monitoring to AI-enabled systems that proactively identify and prevent compliance risks while improving customer experience simultaneously.

-In 2025 contact centers will need quality and compliance software that:
+In 2025 contact centers will need to leverage AI-powered quality and compliance software that:

 AmplifAI, trusted by 150+ brands and top BPOs is the only platform that combines employee performance enablement with AI-driven compliance management to help organizations achieve more than just compliance—driving transformation across the entire organization.